Skip to main content

 Tyrin was killed nine days after my daughter’s birthday.

 The night before he died, he told me he was getting my name tattooed on his neck.
 I didn’t believe him at first.
 He came home late with my name swollen on his neck, but something felt eerie that morning.
+I cried to him, I felt like the tattoo was a pacifier and I wanted him to change, but I knew deep down he loved me.
 He told me we’d spend the whole day together.
 He picked up his best friend and another homie, then dropped me off at physical therapy.

 I told him it would be a while, and he said he’d drop them off and come back.
 My cousin hit me up, saying she was in LA and wanted to get food.
 I told Tyrin he did not have to come back to get me, and he didn’t like that.
 He said, “She didn’t even come to Sunday’s birthday why are you going out with her?”
 He had a point, but I just didn’t want to be around his friends.